 Patients with diabetes and an enlarged prostate have a higher chance of developing severe symptoms.
 This is maybe because both conditions cause urinary symptoms that overlap.

 However, other studies show that diabetes patients have a higher median growth of the prostate gland.
-The association is not very clear, but it seems evident now we have found a link between BPH and insulin.
+The association is not very clear, but it seems evident now there is a link between BPH and insulin.

 Additionally, consider that type 2 diabetes can promote BPH through vascular disorders affecting the prostate.
 In a model of experimental hypoxia, researchers found that abnormal blood flow can stimulate prostate growth.
 This tissue responds to hypoxia by secreting growth factors to promote angiogenesis (13).